Onurtag/TSolidBackground/README.md

 At first I made it to better immerse in Visual Novels and later added more features that would be useful for me.

-    Default Hotkeys (can be changed in .ini):
+    Default Hotkeys & Options (can be changed in the .ini):
     Shift+T: TSolidBackground key
     Shift+Y: Make window always on top
     Shift+G: Center Window